tsyrjanen/shopping_basket/README.md

 that is for connetion to MySQL database (what you have to do manually is to create a user u_user with password u_password, and create also webshop database).

 Remark also to create virtual environmet:
->virtualenv venv
+$virtualenv venv
->source venv/bin/activate
+$source venv/bin/activate
->pip install -r requirements.txt
+$pip install -r requirements.txt

 Sorry for almost no instructions (at the moment)